 - PVA (white) glue or wheat paste (read below on making your own wheat paste)

 How to Make Your Own DIY Hex Stool

 - Cut six pieces of corrugated cardboard, as shown above, orienting the grain along the vertical axis.
 Score lightly along the dotted lines, using the box cutter to slit only through the face paper.
 Cut all the way through the cardboard along the solid lines.
-Pay attention to the layout of the template on the cardboard to preserve graphics from the original box for a pop-art touch.
+Pay attention to the template layout on the cardboard to preserve graphics from the original box for a pop-art touch.

 - Fold along the scored lines, overlapping the 3" panel with the first 6" panel to form a triangular column.
 Glue the 3" flap to the 6" panel and clamp with binder clips, or pin the pieces together with screws, zip-ties, rivets, or machine bolts.
 Repeat to create the five remaining triangles.
 Let the glue dry.

 - Clamp the six columns together, forming a hexagon when viewed from above.
 The center of the stool should be lower than the outside rim, forming an ergonomic cup shape.
 Secure each column to the next with two drywall screws, one at the top and one at the bottom, each fitted with a washer under the head.
 Use a regular (non-powered) screwdriver to prevent blowing through the material.
 Alternatively, you can use zip-ties, pop rivets, binder clips, or glue.

 Note: To dispose of the stool, remove the screws and break the columns into flat pieces.
 You can then recycle the material, cut it into strips for use as mulch or compost, or use it as tinder for the fireplace.

 How to Make Your Own Wheat Paste